 - Your child needs to know how to write using a pencil, crayon, and marker.

-- He or she should be able to use safety scissors.
+- They should be able to use safety scissors.

 - Lastly, they should be able to perform everyday tasks, such as buttoning and zipping up their pants after using the restroom and tying their shoes.